-Top 8 Essential Website Optimization Strategies for 2019
+Top 8 Essential Website Optimization Strategies

 - Findable: Integrate design and navigation elements to make it easy for users to find what they need.

-- Accessible: Content needs to be accessible to everyone – including the 10 percent of the population with disabilities.
+- Accessible: Content needs to be accessible to everyone – including the 10% of the population with disabilities.

 - Credible: Your site needs to be trustworthy in order for users to believe you.